- After being criticized for a slow response to SARS, China is once again facing global scrutiny for its handling of the new coronavirus.

 Genetic information about the virus is needed to help scientists develop diagnostic tests for the virus, as well as treatments and vaccines.

-Monto said that during SARS there was no good diagnostic test until very late in the outbreak.
+Monto said that during SARS there was also no good diagnostic test until very late in the outbreak.
 Instead, doctors relied on symptoms to diagnose people.

 “The case definition [with SARS] was basically a lower respiratory infection and a traveler from an infected area,” said Monto.